mattnigh/build-a-rhythm/README.md

 ## How to Use Rhythm Builder

-1. **Upload or Start From Scratch**
-   - Upload an existing rhythm file, or create one from a blank template.
+1. **Upload or Start From Scratch:** Upload an existing rhythm file, or create one from a blank template.

-2. **Choose a Template (Optional)**
-   - Select a recommended template based on your team size if you prefer guided setup.
+2. **Choose a Template (Optional):** Select a recommended template based on your team size if you prefer guided setup.

-3. **Enter Organization Details**
-   - Provide your organization's name and any relevant contextual information.
+3. **Enter Organization Details:** Provide your organization's name and any relevant contextual information.

-4. **Customize Meeting Details**
-   - Define meeting titles, add attendees, and set durations.
+4. **Customize Meeting Details:** Define meeting titles, add attendees, and set durations.

-5. **Organize Meetings by Category**
-   - Group meetings under categories like Strategic, Tactical, or One-on-ones.
+5. **Organize Meetings by Category:** Group meetings under categories like Strategic, Tactical, or One-on-ones.

-6. **Set Frequencies**
-   - Schedule meetings to recur on a daily, weekly, or monthly basis.
+6. **Set Frequencies:** Schedule meetings to recur on a daily, weekly, or monthly basis.

-7. **Add Links & Notes**
-   - Attach meeting links, agendas, or extra notes to each meeting entry.
+7. **Add Links & Notes:** Attach meeting links, agendas, or extra notes to each meeting entry.

-8. **Review & Export**
-   - Once satisfied, export your meeting rhythm as a markdown file for easy sharing.
+8. **Review & Export:** Once satisfied, export your meeting rhythm as a markdown file for easy sharing.

 ## License